Chris Noth: Film and television

 In 2017, Noth played FBI agent Don Ackerman on the Discovery Channel's series Manhunt: Unabomber, about the hunt for the serial killer Ted Kaczynski and was the narrator for the "Sharks and the City: New York" episode of Discovery channel's Shark Week.
 Noth also portrayed FBI agent Frank Novak in Gone, a 12-episode procedural drama produced by NBC Universal.
-The New York Post wrote in its review of the show that "Noth, who's always reliable, is fine here, but doesn’t have much to do other than set up each storyline and then bark lots of orders."
-In 2018, Noth played the character Jack Robertson in the Doctor Who episode "Arachnids in the UK" and returned to the show in 2021 New Year's Day special, "Revolution of the Daleks".
+The New York Post wrote in its review of the show that "Noth, who's always reliable, is fine here, but doesn't have much to do other than set up each storyline and then bark lots of orders."
+In 2018, Noth played Jack Robertson in the Doctor Who episode "Arachnids in the UK" and returned to the show in 2021 New Year's Day special, "Revolution of the Daleks".

 In 2021, Noth played the lead role of William Bishop in CBS reboot crime drama series The Equalizer, which was written by Andrew W. Marlowe and Terri Edda Miller.
 The same year, Noth reprised his role as Mr. Big in And Just Like That..., the Sex and the City continuation, where he was killed off, leading to a subsequent Peloton advertisement in the role.
 By the end of the year, he was fired and the ad was pulled due to allegations of sexual assault.

 Personal life

 Noth is co-owner of The Cutting Room, a New York lounge and music venue that opened in late 1999, with Steve Walter.
 He also co-owned the New York nightclub The Plumm with Noel Ashman and other investors including David Wells and Damon Dash.
 Noth became majority-stake owner of Ambhar Tequila in 2018.

 Noth had a relationship with model Beverly Johnson from 1990 to 1995.
 Johnson filed a restraining order against Noth, accusing him of physical, verbal, and racial abuse.

 He began a relationship with Tara Lynn Wilson, a Canadian model, actress, and former beauty queen after meeting her in 2001 or 2002.
 Their son Orion was born in January 2008.
 The couple became co-owners of the tea house Once Upon a Tea Cup in Windsor, Ontario, and another location in London, Ontario.
 They were married on April 6, 2012.
-Noth announced the birth of their second son Keats in February 2020.
+Noth announced the birth of their second son, Keats, in February 2020.

 Noth moved with his family to the Los Angeles suburb of Sherman Oaks.
-He owns an apartment in Greenwich Village that he had since 1994 and another in a Lenox Hill co-op since 2017.
+He owns an apartment in Greenwich Village that he has had since 1994, and another in a Lenox Hill co-op since 2017.
 The family has a summer house in the Berkshires on the edge of Great Barrington, Massachusetts.